evillan0315/ai-planner/src/README.md

 VITE_PREVIEW_APP_URL=http://localhost:3002
 ```

--   `VITE_APP_API_BASE_URL`: The base URL of your backend API.
+-   `VITE_API_URL`: The base URL of your backend API.
 Ensure this matches the URL where your `project-board-server` is running.
 -   `VITE_FRONTEND_PORT`: The port your frontend application runs on during development (e.g., `3003`).
 This is used for OAuth callback URLs.
 -   `VITE_BASE_DIR`: **Crucial for the AI Code Planner.** This environment variable now serves as the default `projectRoot` in the frontend's AI Planner (see `src/components/planner/stores/plannerStore.ts`).
 It should point to the **absolute path** of the `ai-planner` project root directory on your local filesystem.
 The AI backend uses the `projectRoot` specified in the frontend request to locate and apply file changes. **Misconfiguring this will prevent the AI Code Planner from working correctly.**
 -   `VITE_PREVIEW_APP_URL`: The URL for previewing the application, if applicable.